chloebercy/150-p2/REPORT.md

 CPU by using `sleep()`.
 This program handles two threads that continuously call `sleep()` which forces them to be preempted and yield to the other until completion.

+`sem_starve.c` tests if the semaphore will make sure `thread1`, which has been unable to access a resource, is prioritized to become "unstarved".

 #### Sources
 - [23.4 Complete Context Control](https://www.gnu.org/software/libc/manual/2.36/html_mono/libc.html#index-getcontext)